-The Welfare Department has developed a wide range of services and resources to support members, their families and the broader community.
-We are committed to the welfare of veterans and widows ensuring that the best possible assistance is provided whether they are in their own homes or residential aged care facilities.
+Our Veteran’s and Community Support Department has developed a wide range of services and resources to support members, their families and the broader community.
+We are committed to the support of veterans and widows ensuring that the best possible assistance is provided whether they are in their own homes or residential aged care facilities.

-Welfare assistance can take a variety of forms, such as monetary payments, subsidies and vouchers, or housing assistance.
-Welfare is commonly provided to individuals who are unemployed, those with illness or disability, the elderly, to those with dependent children, and veterans.
-A person’s eligibility for welfare may be constrained by means testing or other conditions.
+Veteran support can take a variety of forms, such as monetary payments, subsidies and vouchers, or housing assistance.
+Support is commonly provided to individuals who are unemployed, those with illness or disability, the elderly, to those with dependent children, and veterans.
+A person’s eligibility for support may be constrained by means testing or other conditions.

-The Welfare Department has a 7 seater KIA Carnival car to be used for the Veterans, war widows and members.
+The Veterans and Community Support Department has a 7 seater KIA Carnival car to be used for the Veterans, war widows and members.
 The vehicle is being used for home and hospital visiting and assisting with appointments.

 We pride ourselves on assisting our members to live at home as independently as possible with all the resources available.
 Many people are unaware of the services they can access or are entitled to.
 We offer a simple home visit or a phone call to start the process of how we can assist you.

-Our Welfare Department will assist with your needs to maintain living independently in the community and support you whilst you are in hospital to maintain the relationship with the RSL
+Our team will assist with your needs to maintain living independently in the community and support you whilst you are in hospital to maintain the relationship with the RSL

 - Weekly telephone support calls

 - Weekly home support visits